anantyan/anantyan/README.md

 Mobile Developer
 ----------------

-1 year work experience as a Frontend Web Developer for a small company • 2 year Freelance project • As a Banchelor of Computer Science at the AMIKOM Purwokerto University campus & Experience as an Independent Study at Binar Academy as part of Android Developer • Internship experience at Citiasia Inc.
+1 year work experience as a Frontend Web Developer for a small company • 2 year Freelance project • As a Banchelor of Computer Science at the AMIKOM Purwokerto University campus & Experience as an Independent Study at Binar Academy as part of Android Developer • Internship experience at Citiasia Inc, and at present is in intensive learning through Bootcamp with part of BCA's Synrgy Academy and participating in the Virtual Internship Project Based program from PT.
+Bank Mandiri (Persero) Tbk.

 - 🖥️ See my portfolio with my team at [Google Play Store](http://play.google.com/store/apps/dev?id=8696276020875450863), my portfolio so far that has been published to the Play Store : [Moviesapp](https://play.google.com/store/apps/details?id=com.anantyan.pmo)
 - 🤝 I'm open to collaborating on Interesting project